-Flood Hub currently covers river basins across 80 countries worldwide, providing critical flood forecasting for over 1800 sites and covering a population of 460M people.
+Flood Hub currently covers river basins across over 80 countries worldwide, providing critical flood forecasting for over 1800 sites and covering a population of 460M people.

-In 2023 we'll be publishing our forecasts via alerts on Google Search, Maps, and Android notifications to help more people access flood information.
+We publish our forecasts via alerts on Google Search, Maps, and Android notifications to help more people access flood information.

+The Hydrologic Model identifies whether a river is expected to flood by processing publicly available data sources, such as precipitation and other weather and basin data, and outputs a forecast for the water level in the river in the following days.
 The Inundation Model simulates the behavior of the water as it moves across the floodplain based on the hydrology forecast and satellite imagery.
 This allows us to know which areas are going to be affected and how high we expect the water level to be.

 Technical Note: Data assimilation and autoregression for using near-real-time streamflow observations in long short-term memory networks, Grey Nearing, Daniel Klotz, Jonathan Frame, Martin Gauch, Oren Gilon, Frederik Kratzert, Alden Keefe Sampson, Guy Shalev, and Sella Nevo.
 Hydrology and Earth Systems Science (HESS), 2022.